Tuesday, April 30, 2019

 DeWoskin's evocative prose, rich with imagery, allows the reader to fully experience the many emotions Lillia feels as she struggles to keep her family alive in the ruins of Shanghai.
 Early on Lillia attempts to comfort herself by focusing on words and colours.
 "I kept track of colors: Shanghai was tan, gold, green, and sometimes red, especially at night.
 Water was every shade but blue.
 Japanese planes turned the air metallic, chopped clouds into patches intersected by lines."
 DeWoskin captures the essence of all that Lillia and her family and the other Jews in Shanghai experience, impressing upon the reader just how difficult life was for the Jewish refugees during the war.

-Despite the realistic portrayal of hardship, poverty, suffering and death, Someday We Will Fly is also a story of resiliency, self-sacrifice, courage and hope.
+As well as the realistic portrayal of hardship, poverty, suffering and death, Someday We Will Fly is also a story of resiliency, self-sacrifice, courage and hope.
 At great cost to herself, Lillia becomes a dancer and a dinner escort at the night club Magnifique in order to save her father and her younger sister Naomi from starvation.
-She uses her circus skills to keep her from a more ruinous fate in the night club.
+She uses her circus skills to save herself from a more ruinous fate in the night club.
 And in spite of all the trials, the novel manages a hopeful ending.
 Lillia's mother finds her way to their family in Shanghai after her own horrible experience and Lillia is able to stage her own puppet show that chronicles her family's journey.
 She is able to imagine her life going forward.

 DeWoskin was inspired to write this novel after two photographs at the Shanghai Jewish Refugees Museum caught her attention.
 The photographs of Jewish refugee children in Shanghai "seemed iconic of how human beings save each other and our children" Through her main character, Lillia Kaczka-Varsh, DeWoskin was able to explore many questions, such as "...how human beings survive the chaos of war, ...how can children come of age in circumstances as unnurturing as those of occupied cities?" and "How do we manage to hold on to the possibility of hope, even when we feel the constant pulse of its twin force, dread?"
 To try to answer these questions in the form of a historical fiction novel, Rachel DeWoskin, who had spent six summers living in Shanghai, did considerable research both in the city itself and in talking with several surviving Shanghai Jewish refugees.
 She walked through areas of the city that Lillia would have lived in during the war, she lived in an apartment in the Embankment Building which served as the processing center and shelter for the Jewish refugees, imagining what Shanghai was like in the 1940s and what life was like there.
 The relationship between Lillia and Wei, between European and Chinese would have been unlikely but possible, although it would have been frowned upon.